alice-fit-fee-upgrade/.github/profile/README.md

-## Group working on the ALICE FIT FEE upgrade project.
+## Group working on the upgrade of the ALICE Fast Interaction Trigger electronics.

 <!--